enochkan/torch-metrics/README.md

 [![PyPI version](https://badge.fury.io/py/torch-metrics.svg)](https://badge.fury.io/py/torch-metrics)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 As summarized in this [issue](https://github.com/pytorch/pytorch/issues/22439), Pytorch does not have a built-in libary `torch.metrics` for model evaluation metrics.
 This python library serves as a custom library to provide common evaluation metrics in Pytorch, similar to `tf.keras.metrics`.
+This is similar to the metrics library in [PyTorch Lightning](https://github.com/enochkan/torch-metrics/issues).

 ### Usage